-The physical, indoor environment is typically made up of the classroom and a gym.
-The majority of time is spent in the classroom given activities found within this environment supports many of the typical learning and play development of a 3 to 5 year old.
+The physical, indoor environment is typically made up of a classroom and a gym.
+Most of the time is spent in the classroom given activities found within this environment support many of the typical learning and play development of a 3 to 5 year old.
 Activities and educational materials support many developmental areas associated with cognitive, fine motor, emotional and daily life skills.
-All activities offered promote positive peer interactions and individual skills that are educator directed and occur during free play.
+All activities offered promote positive peer interactions and individual skills that are educator-directed and occur during free play.